muratk5n/thirdwave/en/2022/02/base-energy-numbers.md

 Natural gas 5800 cubic feet for one BOE.

+Natural gas 170 cubic metres for one BOE.

 1 barrel of crude oil carries approximately 1700 kwh of energy.

 As standard the 1 barrel (119 liter) of crude oil produce approximately